VojtaStavik/VojtaStavik.com-Articles/_posts/2017-07-09-how-i-didnt-become-a-soundclouder.md

 SoundCloud confirmed I will be receiving my salary during my notice period.
 I also received an email from Artem Fishman (CTO) with further explanation of the situation.

 With this, I consider this episode in my life closed. **What a WEEK!**

+---
+### Update: October 8th, 2021
+I joined SoundCloud on the second try as the iOS Platform Lead :)